 In particular, the study identifies the award-winning SuperHomes project as a beacon of inspiration for homeowners.
 SuperHomes are a nationwide network of over 200 owner-occupied properties that have been renovated by their owners (SuperHomers) to save at least 60% of their carbon emissions.
 Celebrating their 10th year in 2017, SuperHomes have the advantage of showcasing a combination of energy efficiency measures.

 Each year, SuperHomers open their homes to the public in a series of Open House events and, over the years, tens of thousands of visitors have walked through the doors of these homes, with a large number going on to undertake their own energy-efficient renovations.
 Three in five visitors say it is very likely they will improve the energy efficiency of their homes following a visit to a SuperHome.

-SuperHomes have caught the attention of BBC Radio 4 and will be featured on the Costing the Earth programme, scheduled for late April.
+SuperHomes have caught the attention of BBC Radio 4 and will be featured on the Costing the Earth programme, scheduled for mid-April.
 The programme will focus on improving the energy efficiency of the UK’s housing stock.
 Two SuperHomers will be interviewed about the measures they’ve installed to achieve their 60% reduction target, and how they have changed the energy efficiency and comfort of their homes.

 Launching the report, Gabby Mallett, Director of Households and Communities at the National Energy Foundation, commented:

 “If this Government is serious about cutting carbon emissions and renovating our aged housing stock, as well as reducing fuel poverty, it needs to address the issue, so clearly avoided by the Bonfield review, and stimulate some demand.
 What better way to do that than by supporting initiatives such as Show Homes, which have been shown to work?”